Fall Lawn Care Application Improvements Facts:

-For the same reasons fall is the best time to fertilize, fall is the best time to aerate.
-Breaking up the compaction and allowing room for roots to grow at a time of the season when root growth is flourishing serves to accelerate the process, and leads to a much thicker healthier lawn.
+For the same reasons, fall is the best time to fertilize and to aerate.
+Breaking up the compaction and allowing room for roots to grow at a time of the season when root growth flourishes, serves to accelerate the process and leads to a much thicker and healthier lawn.

 Best time to seed